EnMasseProject/enmasse-workshop/README.md

 #### Authenticating

 Our cluster does not yet have any users created, so it cannot create addresses.
-We therefore have to create a user using the keycloak interface.
-By default, the keycloak service is not exposed, so we need to expose that service.
+We therefore have to create a user using the Keycloak interface.
+By default, the Keycloak service is not exposed, so we need to expose that service.

 ```
 oc expose service standard-authservice --name=keycloak -n $NAMESPACE --port 8080